At Your School

 Two Price Options*: Our voluntary, two-tier structure allows families to choose a tuition level that more accurately reflects our true costs.
 The additional funds support essential expenses of running these programs and making them accessible to all participants.
 Your choice of fee level will be treated confidentially.
 We thank you in advance for your registration at whatever level feels right for you.
 Payment is due at the time of registration.

-Level A: $110/season is a subsidized rate that covers 80% of program costs (we use donations to bridge the gap).
+Level A: $110/season (8-weeks) is a subsidized rate that covers 80% of program costs (we use donations to bridge the gap).
+Note: our 6-week winter session is $80.

 *Does not apply to grant-funded schools.